 This chapter focuses on what you pay for Part D prescription drugs.
-To keep things simple, we use "drug" in this chapter to mean a Part D prescription drug.
+To keep things simple, we use drug in this chapter to mean a Part D prescription drug.
 As explained in Chapter 5, not all drugs are Part D drugs-some drugs are covered under Medicare Part A or Part B and other drugs are excluded from Medicare coverage by law.
+Some excluded drugs may be covered by our plan.